Subsistence fishermen are fighting the attorney general’s decision to overturn the board’s action.

 Watch Items

-- Implementation and outcomes of the new USDA Office of Seafood.
+- Implementation and impact of the new USDA Office of Seafood initiatives.

 Sentiment / Tone